 (wherePawpeak = is the Peak inspiratory airway pressure, PEEP the end-expiratory positive airway pressure and gain the level of assist)

-PTP-PmusPeak = PmusPpeak x TIm/ 2x RR(where TIm is the mechanical inspiratory time and RR the respiratory rate ).
+PTP-PmusPeak = PmusPpeak x TIm/ 2x f (where TIm is the mechanical inspiratory time and f the respiratory frequency).

 The difference between PmusPeak and Pdi (dΡ), and between PTP-Peakmus/min and PTP-Pdi/min (ΔPTP) were calculated. dΡ and ΔPTP/min were also expressed as the percentage of Pdi (dΡ%Pdi) and PTP-Pdi/min (ΔPTP/min% PTP-Pdi/min)respectively.